Broceliande

 The Rock of False Lovers

 Situated on the Val of No Return, known to be the home of the fairy Morgane, the Rock of False Lovers is a witness of the betrayal of the fairy’s lover.
-That’s right, the knight Guyomard that she loved so much, cheated on her with another woman.
-To revenge herself, Morgane petrified the two lovers into stone while cursing all of the Val Of No Return.
+That’s right, the knight Guyomard that she loved so much cheated on her with another woman.
+For revenge, Morgane petrified the two lovers into stones while cursing all of the Val Of No Return.
 A curse that was later on removed by the knight Lancelot.

 The fountain of Barenton

-Legendary fountain of Broceliande, she was mentioned in the story of Chrétien de Troyes.
+Legendary fountain of Broceliande, it was mentioned in the story of Chrétien de Troyes.
 More specifically in the adventure of Yvain the Lion Knight.
-He dumped water on the water, which started violent storms.
+He dumped water on the ground, which started violent storms.
 This natural event anounced the arrival of the Black Knight, the guardin of the fountain.
-Yvain the Knight triumphed from this fight!
+Yvain the Knight triumphed from this fight !
 We still say today that if water is dumped on the ground nearby the fountain, a storm will start above you…

 The Guillotine Oak

-At the edge of the forest of Paimpont, is the Guillotine oak.
+At the edge of Paimpont forest is the Guillotine oak.
 Majestuous oak of 16m high and almost 10m of circumference, he sheltered a refractory priest escaping from soldiers in 1797.
-At least 10centuries of life make this oak one of the ancesters of this forest.
-Witness of so many stories, his hollow allows 10 child to find shelter inside him, game to avoid as to not hurt the tree.
+At least 10 centuries of life make this oak one of the ancesters of this forest.
+Witness of so many stories, his hollow allows 10 children to find shelter inside him, game to avoid now as to not hurt the tree.

 The sword Excalibur